dustinblackman/Championify/README.md

 ### 1.2.3 (November 26th, 2015)

 #### Bug Fixes
-- Another temporary fix for users with `Unexpected end of input` errors
+- Another temporary fix for users with `Unexpected end of input` and `roles` errors

 <a name="1.2.2" />
 ### 1.2.2 (November 25th, 2015)